Vitol, rival oil traders in spotlight of Brazil bribery probe

 One intermediary griped that Vitol was “not at all sentimental” and would choose whomever could secure them the biggest returns.

-“Now you are the flavour of the month, next month there is a new flavour,” the middleman lamented in the email.
+“Now you are the flavor of the month, next month there is a new flavor,” the middleman lamented in the email.

 Brazilian authorities last week searched the Rio de Janeiro-area offices of Vitol, Trafigura and Glencore as well as other entities they allege participated in the scheme.
 Police said they could not locate a physical office in Brazil for Mercuria.
 No charges have been filed.